ds-edu/DataScienceCapstone_OnlineRetail/README.md

 ![Clusters Distribution](./reports/figures/cluster_violinplot.png)

-Starting with **Cluster-2**, its mean Recency feature is the highest compared to other clusters; however, both its mean Frequency and Monetary are the lowest compared to others, so this cluster represents the most recent buyers only.
+Starting with **Cluster-2**, its mean Recency feature is the highest compared to other clusters; however, both its mean Frequency and Monetary are the lowest compared to others, so this cluster represents customers who are AT-RISK.

 With **Cluster-1** having the highest mean in Monetary and Frequency feature, it's easily classified as the loyal customers.
 They are the customers that constantly or frequently buys items that are either in bulk or higher-value.
-Note, however, that the mean Recency feature is the lowest, indicative of no recent purchases.
+Note, however, that the mean Recency feature is the lowest, indicative of majority in this cluster made recent purchases.

 **Cluster-0** placed second in all of the features in terms of its mean values.
 They are not necessarily big spenders, frequent and recent buyers but the mean values in all three features are not the least.

 **Summary of the assigned labels to the 3 clusters:**

 Cluster 0: ***Moderate***
-- Moderately frequent buyers that are not necessarily high spenders, and haven't purchased recently.
+- Moderately frequent buyers that are not necessarily high spenders.
+Majority in this segment made recent purchases.

 Cluster 1: ***Loyal***
-- Frequent shoppers who are high spenders, although no recent purchases.
+- Frequent shoppers who are high spenders, and with its majority having purchased recently.

-Cluster 2: ***Recent***
+Cluster 2: ***At-Risk***
-- Less frequent buyers who are low-spenders but made recent purchases.
+- Least active.
+Less frequent buyers who are low-spenders and minimal recent purchases.
+Requires attention and re-engaging!

 **Analyzing the outliers in the data**